travelnxt/appacitive-docs/index.md

 Files
 ------------

-Appacitive allows you to upload files like images, videos etc. onto the Appacitive platform so you can build rich media applications and deliver media using an extensive CDN.
+Appacitive allows you to upload, download and ditribute media files like images, videos etc. on the appacitive platform so you can build rich applications and deliver media using an extensive CDN.
-The files API works by providing a `pre-signed` url to a third-party cloud storage service (<a href="http://aws.amazon.com/s3/">Amazon S3</a>), where the files can be uploaded to or downloaded from.
+The appacitive files api works by providing you `pre-signed` urls to a third-party cloud storage service (<a href="http://aws.amazon.com/s3/">Amazon S3</a>), where the files can be uploaded to or downloaded from.
 You can upload and download files of any size and most filetypes are supported.

 ### Upload

-To upload a file on Appacitive for your app, you need to get a pre-signed Amazon S3 url to which you will be uploading your file.
+To upload a file on appacitive for your app, you need to get a pre-signed Amazon S3 url to which you will be uploading your file.
-You can get this url by sending a HTTP GET request to the Appacitive file `getupload` url.
+You can get this url by making a HTTP GET request to the appacitive file `getupload` url.
-The `contenttype` query string parameter you send here should match the `content-type` header value when uploading the file onto amazon s3.
+The `contenttype` query string parameter you send here should match the `content-type` http header value when uploading the file onto amazon s3 in the subsequent call.
-A unique string `id` is associated with every file you store on the Appacitive platform.
-This string `id` is either the optional `filename` query string parameter you pass while generating the upload url or Appacitive assigns it a unique value.
+A unique string `id` is associated with every file you store on the appacitive platform.
+This string `id` is either the optional `filename` query string parameter you pass while generating the upload url or appacitive assigns it a unique system generated value.
-You can use this unique string `id` to manage your file.
+You can use this unique string file `id` to access, update or delete that file.
 Uploading multiple files using the same `filename` will lead to overwriting the file.

-In the request you can provide some optional query string paramertes.
+In the request, the optional query string paramertes you can provide are.

 ** Query string parameters **

 <dl>
 	<dt>contenttype</dt>
 	<dd>required<br/><span>Mime-type of the file you are uploading.
 	<dt>filename</dt>
-	<dd>optional<br/><span>Name of the file.
+	<dd>optional<br/><span>Unique name for the file.
 	<dt>expires</dt>
-	<dd>optional<br/><span>Time in minutes for which the URI will be valid, default value 5 mins.
+	<dd>optional<br/><span>Duration (in minutes) for which the upload url will be valid, default value is 5.
 </dl>

 ``` rest